iaman877/100DaysofCode/README.md

  - [x] _July 11 2020_ : learnt about "What is ingress/inbound rule?
 What is egress/outbound rule".
  - [x] _July 12 2020_ : learnt about "How to create a security group in AWS?
 Use of Bastion host."
  - [x] _July 13 2020_ : learnt about "what is happening inside a cloud which cannot be achieved in public cloud"
+ - [x] _July 14 2020_ : learnt about "How to add network card on router?
+ - [x] _July 15 2020_ : learnt about "how to Security group rule & How to connect instances launched in openstack cloud to outside world?